jmmut/bioengineer/docs/roadmap.md

 # Nice to haves

 - [ ] highlight cells for a given queued task
+- [ ] bigger robot icon for the queue

 # Bugs

 - [ ] limited pathfinding
-- [ ] you can select cell out of the viewport